studersi/test-4/tutorial-8/README.md

       6 REQUEST_COOKIES_NAMES:SESS29af1facda0a866a687d5055f0x034ca
 ```

-As expected, it's session cookie but unexpectedly, the session cookie has a dynamic name on top!
-This means, we can not simply ignore the session cookie by name: We need to ignore cookies whose name match a certain pattern and this is very, very complicated.
+As expected, it's a session cookie, but unexpectedly, the session cookie has a dynamic name on top!
+This means we can not simply ignore the session cookie by name, we need to ignore cookies whose name matches a certain pattern and this is very, very complicated.
 And it's probably not worth the hassle.
 The easier approach is to have this rule ignore all cookies.
 This way, the rule is still intact for post and query string parameter, but it does not trigger on cookies anymore.

 ```bash
 # ModSec Rule Exclusion: 942450 : SQL Hex Encoding Identified (severity: 5 CRITICAL)